This article may contain affiliate links. For full information, please see our disclaimer page

 For the shopaholic, there is plenty of choice right next to the cruise dock at Heritage Quay.
 Here you’ll find shops selling jewellery, perfumes, leather goods and branded clothes such as Ralph Lauren, Calvin Klein, Tommy Hilfiger and Guess.

-Antigua Cruise Port - Where do the cruise ships dock?
+Where do the cruise ships dock in Antigua?

-The majority of ships will dock at Heritage Quay which is in the heart of St Johns.
+The majority of ships will dock at Heritage Quay at the Port of Antigua which is in the heart of St Johns.
 Some ships do dock at the smaller Redcliffe Quay but that is dependent on how many cruise ships are in port at any given time.
 However, Redcliffe Quay is adjacent to Heritage Quay so it makes little difference.
 From either Quay, it’s a short walk into St Johns

 The largest of Antigua’s National Parks, Nelson’s Dockyard is the only continuously working Georgian Dockyard in the world today.
 Fully restored to its 18th-century splendour it now houses modern amenities such as shops, hotels and marina businesses.
 Outside the dockyard, historic forts dot the landscape of the park accessible by hiking trails which allow visitors to enjoy the park’s scenic and natural beauty.